Xàbia: Geography

-Xàbia is situated in the north of the province, on the easternmost point of the Mediterranean coast.
+Xàbia is situated in the north of the Alicante province, on the easternmost point of the Mediterranean coast.
 The island of Ibiza lies some 90 km to the east, and it can be seen on clear days.
-Flat, fertile agricultural land stretches for miles inland, criss-crossed by small streams and used primarily for growing citrus and olive trees.
-The coastline of Xàbia features four capes; Cabo de San Antonio, Cap de la Nau (the largest), Cap Negre and Cap Martí.
+Flat, fertile agricultural land stretches for a considerable distance inland, criss-crossed by small streams and used primarily for growing citrus and olive trees.
+The coastline of Xàbia features four capes; Cap de San Antoni, Cap de la Nau (the largest), Cap Negre and Cap Martí.

 The Montgó Massif, which shelters Xàbia, is the highest summit of the region standing at a height of over 750m.
-The Parque natural del Macizo del Montgó was declared in 1987, stretching across the area of La Plana to the cape of Sant Antoni.
-Cape San Antonio is located nearby.
+The Parque natural del Macizo del Montgó was declared in 1987, stretching across the area of La Plana to the Cape San Antonio located nearby.